 Review and Rating of The Bandit in New Braunfels

-Voted "8th Best Golf Course in Texas" by Golf Week Magazine, The Bandit is a fun, challenging, and scenic course at a reasonable price and one of our favorites.
+Voted "8th Best Golf Course in Texas" by Golf Week Magazine, The Bandit is a fun, challenging, and scenic course at a reasonable price and one of our favorite courses in Texas - it made our list of the Best Public Courses in Texas.

-The Bandit is one of those courses that the first time you play, you'll find the layout somewhat challenging and demanding thanks to:
+The Bandit is one of those courses that the first time you play it, you'll find the layout very challenging and demanding thanks to:

-Each of the holes are named and the names represent what you can expect, for example:
+Each of the holes is named and the names represent what you can expect, for example:

 The Bandit also has a great stay and play package.
 The Lodges at The Bandit has 2 and 3 bedroom nicely appointed and fully equipped condos that overlook the 10th fairway available for a stay and play.
 Read our review of The Lodges at The Bandit to learn more.

 We have played The Bandit several times and it has always been in near perfect condition.
-The fairways are lush and ample with a rough that is playable.
+The fairways are always in good condition with a rough that is playable.
 You'll encounter a lot of slope and undulation and ups and downs in the fairways that you need to manage - the mounds can kick you back into the fairway but the fairway slope can take your ball places it doesn't want to go!

-The greens are medium sized to large and have lots of slope and contour plus tiers and undulation.
+The greens are medium to large (32 to 45 deep) and have lots of slope and contour plus tiers and undulation.
 Most are raised and all are guarded.
-When we last played they were running very fast and were in excellent condition.
-The Bandit puts a premium on approach shots and holding the green on the approach shot can be tough and putting can be challenging.
-The Bandit puts a premium on approach shots.
+When we played the greens were running around 9 to 10.
+The Bandit puts a premium on approach shots and holding the green on the approach shot can be tough and miss the green and you've got a challenging shot back to the pin.

 The bunkers range from small deep and steep pot bunkers to some big monsters.
 Some of the bunkers had been redone with soft light and deep white sand - a joy to hit out of.
-Some were damaged and being worked on and others had sand that was a little thin and gritty.
+Some had gritty and thin sand with plans for replacement.

 This is a great course and well deserving of its ranking as one of the best in Texas.
-The Bandit lives up to it's motto of "Exceptional Golf" and a "Remarkable Value."
-A must play.
+The Bandit lives up to its motto of "Exceptional Golf" and a "Remarkable Value."
+This is a must-play.

 The Bandit also has a great Stay & Play package with 2 and 3 bedroom condos that overlook the 10th fairway.
 Read about our Stay & Play at The Bandit to learn more.

-Service is very good and friendly, the pro shop is limited but has the basics, and from what we hear, the food is good.
-The practice facility is ok.
+Service is very good and friendly, the pro shop is very well stocked, and the grill serves a variety of sandwiches, burgers, and more.
+The practice facility is good.

 Here's How Texas Outside Determines the Scorecard Rating